 What else affects your insurance?

 Tickets are one of many factors that can impact your auto insurance rates.
-Even after you get a ticket, you might be able to lower your auto insurance by focusing on some of the other areas:
+Even after you get a ticket, you might be able to lower your car insurance by focusing on some of the other areas:

 - If you have multiple types of insurance, you may be able to get a multi-line discount by purchasing more than one policy from the same company.

 Ask about other potential discounts.
 You might already qualify for some, such as an infrequent driver discount.
 You could be overpaying for your current policy.

 If you think you might be paying too much for insurance, get quotes from other companies.
 This will help you see if it makes sense to switch.
 Insurance companies use different factors, and weigh factors differently.
 This is why you’ll receive a range of quotes for similar coverage.